 This might affect you if you are in the UK with a fiancé visa, or if your marriage would have helped you to regularise your immigration status in the UK (for example, if you are getting married to an EEA national or a British citizen).

 If your ceremony was cancelled, you should take note of any arrangements by your Register Office for reinstating it.

-Reporting has been temporarily paused by the Home Office during the last lockdown period, but centres now have limited opening times.
+Reporting was temporarily paused by the Home Office during the last lockdown period, but centres now have limited opening times.
 You should receive a text message to inform you when reporting starts again.
 You should contact your reporting centre by email with your name and Home Office reference number to make sure they have a valid telephone number for future contact (for example, if you think they might have an old number).